Threat Model

 • Transit: You trust TLS encryption.
 Ephos only transmits encrypted blobs.

-• Execution: You trust the Ephos Enclave to handle the secret in volatile memory and wipe it immediately.
+• Execution: You trust the Ephos Enclave to handle the secret in Ephemeral Memory during Ephemeral Execution and wipe it prior to worker termination.